Nelson section: Nelson–Foxhill

 On the basis of this survey, a bill could now proceed through the House of Representatives.
-It was therefore with much delight in Nelson when the local newspaper, The Nelson Mail, announced on 10 November:
+It was therefore with much delight in Nelson when the local newspaper, The Nelson Evening Mail, announced on 10 November:

 We have great pleasure in announcing the fact that the construction of the Nelson and Foxhill Railway was yesterday agreed to in the House of Representatives by a majority of 33 to 4.

 By the end of the month, the Nelson section, along with 3 other lines, had been authorised by legislation.
 It would be a year before the Governor would officiate the "turning-of-the-first-sod" ceremony.

 Austin embarked on the process of preparing the working surveys and estimates, which would take him until August 1872 to complete.
 Despite this progress, there was unease within Nelson province with regard to the fact that contracts had yet to be awarded for work on the line.
 When it was announced on 10 August that nine contracts had been let for railway construction but that the Nelson line was not among them, Nelsonians were left to wonder if the government had broken its promises.
 As it turned out, the problem for the authorities was in deciding on a route out of Nelson.
 While Austin was tasked with investigating the matter further, tenders were called for the 21 km section from Stoke to Foxhill and steps were taken to acquire the necessary land.
 The successful tenderer for the Waimea contract was a local firm by the name of Scott and Robinson.

 Though the official turning of the first sod ceremony took place on 6 May 1873, sub-contractors who started at the end of the line began work a month earlier on 7 April.
 The official ceremony was officiated by Superintendent of the Nelson Province Oswald Curtis who declared the day to be a public holiday.
 Around 3,000 people attended the proceedings at Saxton's field, about 1 km south of Stoke.